black-ghost-off/WebSocket_Serial_Converter/README.md

 # WebSocket / Serial Converter
 A small utility for transferring data from/to a Serial port (for example, Arduino) using the WebSocket protocol.
+There is also support for grafana websocket data source.
 ## Launch:
 #### 1 way
 ``` bash